 SMEs are practically defenceless in these cases, and data recovery (not to mention the prevention of future attacks) can be expensive and complex.
 This is where cyber insurance comes in.
 It covers the costs so that qualified experts can take the necessary steps to restore data and protect company systems.

-Cyber insurance for businesses
+Cyber insurance for businesses in Switzerland: overview of services

 • The insurance covers loss and damage suffered due to data loss, damage to systems, data theft and extortion.
 In the event of a claim, IT experts will take care of data recovery.
 Additionally, a specialised team will be on hand to help prevent loss and damage in cases of extortion.